 Is There A Limit To What I Can Be Asked To Pay Out-Of-Pocket?

 In short, yes.
 Limits on your cost sharing is another way that Medicare Advantage plans differ from Original Medicare (Parts A and B), as for example, you may have a $3,400 out-of-pocket maximum with Medicare Advantage and on Original Medicare (Parts A and B), you do not have an out-of-pocket maximum.
-So if someone had a massive heart attack, and the bill was $50,000 dollars, you would only pay up to the $3,400 on a Medicare Advantage plan and with Original Medicare (Parts A and B), you would pay your share all the way to $50,000!
+So if someone had a massive heart attack, and the bill was $50,000 dollars, you would only pay up to the $3,400 on Medicare Advantage plans and with Original Medicare (Parts A and B), you would pay your share all the way to $50,000!
 Sounds like a financial disaster in the making, right?
+We often run into people here in San Antonio, Texas who are very surprised by this factor and it truly is an eye opener to say the least.

 What Are The Payment Stages If My Medicare Advantage Plan Has Prescription Drug Coverage?